CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/01-what-is-smart-contracts.md

   - [merkle root](https://www.investopedia.com/terms/m/merkle-root-cryptocurrency.asp)
   - [key-value database](https://www.wikiwand.com/en/Key%E2%80%93value_database)

-Of course there are other concepts like: consensus, network security, message propagation, but these are advanced topics and will not be covered here.
+Of course, there are other concepts: consensus, network security, message propagation.
+But these are advanced topics and will not be covered here.